Ballistic missile

-A ballistic missile is a type of missile that uses projectile motion to deliver warheads on a target.
-These weapons are powered only during relatively brief periods—most of the flight is unpowered.
-Short-range ballistic missiles stay within the Earth's atmosphere, while intercontinental ballistic missiles (ICBMs) are launched on a sub-orbital flight.
+A ballistic missile is a type of missile that follows a ballistic trajectory and is powered only during a relatively brief initial period—most of the flight is unpowered.
+Short-range ballistic missiles (SRBM) typically stay within the Earth's atmosphere, while most larger missiles travel outside the atmosphere.
+The type of ballistic missile with the greatest range is an intercontinental ballistic missile (ICBM).
+The largest ICBMs are capable of full orbital flight.

-These weapons are in a distinct category from cruise missiles, which are aerodynamically guided in powered flight.
-Unlike cruise missiles, which are restricted to the atmosphere, it is advantageous for ballistic missiles to avoid the denser parts of the atmosphere and they may travel above the atmosphere into outer space.
+These missiles are in a distinct category from cruise missiles, which are aerodynamically guided in powered flight and thus restricted to the atmosphere.

 History

-The earliest form of ballistic missile dates from the 13th century with its use derived from the history of rockets.
-In the 14th century, the Ming Chinese navy used an early form of a ballistic missile weapon called the Huolongchushui in naval battles against enemy ships.

-One modern pioneer ballistic missile was the A-4, commonly known as the V-2 developed by Nazi Germany in the 1930s and 1940s under the direction of Wernher von Braun.
+One modern pioneer ballistic missile was the A-4, commonly known as the V-2, developed by Nazi Germany in the 1930s and 1940s under the direction of Wernher von Braun.
 The first successful launch of a V-2 was on October 3, 1942, and it began operation on September 6, 1944, against Paris, followed by an attack on London two days later.
 By the end of World War II in Europe in May 1945, more than 3,000 V-2s had been launched.
+In addition to its use as a weapon, a vertically launched V-2 became the first human-made object to reach outer space on June 20, 1944.

 The R-7 Semyorka was the first intercontinental ballistic missile.

+The largest ballistic missile attack in history took place on 1 October 2024 when the Iranian Revolutionary Guard launched about 200 missiles at Israel, a distance of about 1,500 kilometers.
+The missiles arrived about 15 minutes after launch.
+It is believed that Iran's Fattah-1 and Kheybar Shekan missiles were used, which both have a range of about 1,400 km.

 Flight

-An intercontinental ballistic missile trajectory consists of three parts: the powered flight portion; the free-flight portion, which constitutes most of the flight time; and the re-entry phase, where the missile re-enters the Earth's atmosphere.
-The flight phases for shorter-range ballistic missiles are essentially the first two phases of the ICBM, as some ballistic categories do not leave the atmosphere.

-Ballistic missiles can be launched from fixed sites or mobile launchers, including vehicles (e.g., transporter erector launchers), aircraft, ships, and submarines.
-The powered flight portion can last from a few tenths of seconds to several minutes and can consist of multiple rocket stages.